 Our SMS is based on both legal requirements and hazards that our employees face daily.
 Hazard assessments are regularly conducted to reveal issues and trends and determine root causes.

-WillScot Mobile Mini provides safety and health training that exceeds regulatory requirements in line with their employees’ tasks and the hazards they face during the completion of daily tasks.
+WillScot Mobile Mini provides safety and health training that exceeds regulatory requirements in line with employees’ tasks and the hazards they face during the completion of daily tasks.
 Topics include Stop Work Authority, hazard awareness, power tool safety, DOT driver courses and more.

 Our corporate safety team conducts regular audits, striving to visit each branch yearly.
 These audits review a set of consistent SOPs, work practices and KPIs.
 Senior managers are involved in audit reviews.
 Where deficiencies or corrective actions are needed, action plans are prepared, executed, and tracked to closure.
 WillScot Mobile Mini tracks a wide range of leading and lagging safety indicators.
 We focus on leading indicators as a better and more reliable gauge of organizational health than lagging indicators.
 This allows us to stay ahead of incident management behaviors, conditions or issues that can be corrected before an incident occurs.